 I was so embarrassed that I couldn’t find the words to say exactly what he was doing, but hell I tried often enough.
 Now I wonder why they didn’t guess something was wrong

-Men’s ability to speak about sexual violence is further impacted on by:
+Men may have even more barriers to deciding to disclose.
+Men’s ability to speak about sexual violence is further affected by: